Emigration from Kosovo: Direct investments

-Only 2% of businesses were supported by International Development Agencies.
-Almost none were supported by National Government.
+Only 2% of businesses were supported by International Development Agencies, and almost none were supported by national government.

 Socio-economic development contribution

-According to official statistics, Kosovo benefits from 450 - 500,000,000 million euros in annual revenues as a result of the diaspora.
-Around 30 percent of households in Kosovo have access to international remittances – in form of money or goods.
+According to official statistics, Kosovo benefits from 450 - 500 million euros in annual revenues as a result of the diaspora.
+Around 30% of households in Kosovo have access to international remittances – in form of money or goods.
 49% of donors live in Germany, 24% in Switzerland.
-Remittances made 17.5 percent of country's GDP in year 2000 (275 million Euros).
+Remittances made 17.5% of country's GDP in year 2000 (275 million Euros).

 Agency of Diaspora

 The Kosovo Diaspora Agency (KDA) was established to support migrants, and is the government body responsible for diaspora members, with authority and responsibilities defined by the law.
 The Kosovo Diaspora Agency was founded as an Executive Agency, part of the office of the Prime Minister.